Virmak/IOSea/README.md

 ## Getting Started

-These project uses Leaflet Js library to display a map and elevation points of the island of kerkena, to get started follow installation instructions
+These project uses Leaflet Js library to display a map and water level submerging the island of kerkena according to the selected year, to get started follow installation instructions
 ### Prerequisites

 This project uses python as backend to fetch elevation values from NASA's SRTM elevations data.
 Before installing the dependencies make sure to create a new virtual environment by running :